arkivanov/Decompose/docs/getting-started/quick-start.md

 ### IOS with SwiftUI

 1. Create `RootHolder` class that holds the root component and its lifecycle.
-Use `@ObservedObject` property wrapper to observe the root component state.

 ```swift
 class RootHolder : ObservableObject {